syncfusion-content/javascript-docs/js/Introduction/Include-only-the-needed-Widgets.md

 ![](Include-only-the-needed-Widgets_images/Include-only-the-needed-Widgets_img2.png)
 {:.image }

-Figure 5: To Generate a file with the specified name {:.caption }
+    To Generate a file with the specified name {:.caption }